 Instead of planning out your week of meals to cook each day, freezer cooking is all about cooking in advance in big bulk batches, like a month of main meals cooked in a single afternoon.
 Yep, it’s totally do-able.
 I know because I do it!

-In fact, my freezer cooking post is still my most popular to date.
-Plus there are some of my favourite freezer cooking recipes.
+In fact, my freezer cooking post is still one off my most popular posts to date.
+It also includes some of my go to cooking lazy meals for the freezer!

 Like meal planning, you work out what you are going to cook and buy what you need.
-Only try and make sure they are complimentary meals to maximise your kitchen space, such as those using a variety of methods – slow cooker, stove top, oven bake.
+I would recommend you try and make sure they are complimentary meals to maximise your kitchen space during your cook ups, such as those using a variety of methods – slow cooker, stove top, oven bake.

 You also need meals that freeze and defrost well.
 Some things just don’t recover well from freezing.
 But meals like casserole, stir fry, lasagne, meat patties etc are all good options.

 Cook up your bulk lot of meals, put them in freezer safe containers or freezer/sandwich bags, allow them some cooling time then freeze.
 Then simply defrost in the fridge that morning, or put them straight in the microwave to heat and serve.

 No day to day cooking needed.
 Meals planned out in advance to save mega time.
 No wastage.
 Plus since they are frozen, if your plans change, it’s no big deal to save a meal for another day.
 Mega bonus!